jkaberg/byd-hass/README.md

 # BYD-HASS

 BYD-HASS is a small Go program that turns data from the BYD "Diplus" API into MQTT messages that Home Assistant can understand, and (optionally) telemetry for A Better Route Planner (ABRP).
-It is built as a single static binary so it can run on an Android device under Termux while the car is parked.
+It is built as a single static binary so it can run in the car's infotainment using Termux.

 ## How it works

-1. Every 15 seconds the program calls `http://localhost:8988/api/getDiPars` provided by the Diplus app.
+1. Every 15 seconds `byd-hass` calls `http://localhost:8988/api/getDiPars` provided by the Diplus app.
 2. Values are cached in memory.
 Nothing is sent unless a value has changed since the last time it was transmitted.
 3. Changed values are published:
-   - to MQTT every 60 seconds so that Home Assistant can create sensors automatically (MQTT Discovery).
+   - to MQTT every 60 seconds and are discovered by Home Assistant
-   - to ABRP every 10 seconds if an API key **and user token** are supplied **and** the ABRP Android app is running (can be disabled with `-require-abrp-app=false`).
+   - to ABRP every 10 seconds if an ABRP API key and user token are supplied **and** the ABRP Android app is running (can be disabled with `-require-abrp-app=false`).

 ## Quick start (Termux)